joshmeek/rezolva/README.md

 **Entity resolution for everyone.
 Minimal.
 No Dependencies.**

-Tiny ER is a lightweight, flexible, and extensible entity resolution library implemented in pure Python.
+_**start-er**_ is a lightweight, flexible, and extensible entity resolution library implemented in pure Python.
 It's designed for simplicity, educational purposes, and easy integration into larger projects.

 ## Features